 - Payments to repair your principal residence that would qualify for a casualty loss deduction.

-Employees should contact AXA and TIAA-CREF directly for further information pertaining to loans and hardships.
+Employees should contact TIAA-CREF directly for further information pertaining to loans and hardships.